calebfoss/p5.videorecorder/README.md

 The recorded video file may not be available immediately after the stop() method is called.
 Set the onFileReady callback to call a function when the recorder has finished creating the video file.

 Ability to record inputs may vary based on the browser.
 Recording the canvas is supported by most contemporary browsers (see [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/captureStream#browser_compatibility)), but recording media elements currently has limited support (see [browser compatibility](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/captureStream#browser_compatibility)).
+You can check whether an object can be recorded by passing it into the canRecord() method (see [Reference](https://github.com/calebfoss/p5.videorecorder#methods)).

 #### Syntax